Whenever you buy or sell something, you can leave Feedback about the transaction. Your buyer or seller can leave Feedback for you as well.

 The fine print

 Only registered members can leave Feedback.
-Buyers must wait at least 4 days before leaving a negative or neutral Feedback for a PowerSeller who has been registered on eBay for at least 12 months.
+Buyers must wait at least seven days before leaving a negative or neutral Feedback for a PowerSeller who has been registered on eBay for at least 12 months.

-In some situations, we can remove Feedback.
+In some situations, we may remove or adjust Feedback.